AliHaSSan-13/Netflix-scrapper/README.md

 ### 4. Run the Tool

-Launch the app directly from your terminal:
+After installation, you can launch the app directly from your terminal by simply typing:

 ```bash
 netflix-scrapper